diogoveirospro/lei-24-s2-1dg-g072/docs/sprintA/us005/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As GRH I want to automatically generate a team proposal.
+As a HRM, I want to generate a team proposal automatically.

 ### 1.2.
 Customer Specifications and Clarifications